thomas-lamiaux/coq/doc/sphinx/proofs/writing-proofs/equality.rst

    See Section :ref:`conversion-rules`.

-   In the particular case where the constants refer to primitive projections, a :token:`!` can be used to make the compatibility constants opaque, while by default the projection themselves are made opaque and the compatibility constants always remain transparent.
+   In the particular case where the constants refer to primitive projections, a `!` can be used to make the compatibility constants opaque, while by default the projection themselves are made opaque and the compatibility constants always remain transparent.
 This mechanism is only intended for debugging purposes.